iamsumit-git/PortfolioSite/replit.md

 # Overview

-This is a personal portfolio website built as a full-stack application showcasing the work and experience of Alex Johnson, a Full Stack Developer and AI Engineer.
+This is a personal portfolio website built as a full-stack application showcasing the work and experience of SumitVijay , a Full Stack Developer and AI Engineer.
 The application features a modern React frontend with a Node.js/Express backend, designed to present projects, experience, and provide contact functionality.
 The portfolio emphasizes AI projects and web development work, with a clean, professional design using shadcn/ui components and Tailwind CSS.

 # User Preferences